yichunzhao/hplusapp/README.md

 ```

-A interceptor can be applied on specific uri patterns
+An interceptor can be applied on specific uri patterns

 ```
 registry.addInterceptor(loginInterceptor()).addPathPatterns();